qpakzk/os-playground/pintos-with-qemu.md

   1. Open an editor

      ```
-     gedit ~/.bashrc
+     vim ~/.bashrc
      ```

   2. Add the following line to the end of the file `export PATH=$PINTOS_ROOT/src/utils:$PATH`.
 Expand to absolute path.
+Reopen the terminal.

   3. Save the file and restart the terminal.
 You can now run `pintos ... ...` from anywhere.